-Awards can be made for £500 where a student meets any one of the following criteria:
+Awards can be made for £350 where an undergraduate\ student meets any one of the following criteria:

-- Household income of £25,000 per year or below - Mature students HESA benchmark 21 or over at start of course - Additional learning needs/disability - Care leaver - Students from low participation neighbourhoods - Black Minority Ethnic - First in family to attend university - Female students taking STEM subjects (science, technology, engineering, and mathematics)
+- Household income of £25,000 per year or below - Mature students HESA benchmark 21 or over at start of course - Additional learning needs/disability - Care leaver - Students from low participation neighbourhoods - Black Minority Ethnic - Female students taking STEM subjects (science, technology, engineering, and mathematics)

-Awards will be made where a student qualifies for no standard award or an award less than £500.
+Awards will be made where a student qualifies for no standard award or an award less than £350.
 Discretion will be used by the Money Advice Team to ensure a student has demonstrated they have no funds available and require funding for essential costs, prior to any award being made.